TanStack/table/README.md

 ### `Row` Properties

-The following additional properties are available on all `row`'s, returned by the table instance.
+The following additional properties are available on every `row` object returned by the table instance.

 - `cells: Array<Cell>`
   - An array of `Cell` objects containing properties and functions specific to the row and column it belongs to.